SonarSource/sonarlint-atom/README.md

 ## How it works

 Simply open a JS, PHP or Python file within a project, start coding, and you will start seeing issues reported by SonarLint.
-Issues are highlighted in your code, and also listed in the 'Linter' panel.
+Issues are highlighted in your code, and also listed in the 'Linter' or 'Diagnostics' panel.
 Note that only files within a project are analyzed.

 ![sonarlint on-the-fly](https://github.com/SonarSource/sonarlint-atom/raw/master/images/sonarlint-atom.gif)

-You can access the detailed rule description by hovering over a highlighted error, and right-click on the link icon.
-This will open the page of the rule description on [sonarlint.org][rules].
+You can access the detailed rule description by hovering over a highlighted error.

 You will benefit from the following code analyzers: [SonarJS][sonar-js], [SonarPHP][sonar-php] and [SonarPython][sonar-python].
 You can find all available rules descriptions on the dedicated [SonarLint website][rules].

 ## Requirements

-SonarLint for Atom uses [Linter][linter] to display the list of errors and to produce the highlights in the editor.
+SonarLint for Atom uses the language server protocol, and works best with [Atom IDE][atom-ide].
+But any other package compatible with [Linter][linter] should also be supported to display the list of errors and to produce the highlights in the editor.

 You also need a Java Runtime (JRE) 8 installed on your computer.